Craving Some Creativity

 • Inexpensive materials easily found at big box home improvement stores.

-• Beautiful ceilings with minimal loss of ceiling height.
+• Beautiful ceilings without lower room height.

 Cons:

-• Requires two people for install.
+• Requires two people for installation.

-• Requires heavy duty adhesive and possibly extra support to adhere to uneven underlying popcorn surface.
+• Requires heavy-duty adhesive and possibly extra support to adhere to uneven underlying popcorn surface.

 Exposed ceiling painted blue to mask the unsightly pipes and wires.